erincatto/box2d/docs/overview.md

 ## Scope
 This manual covers the majority of the Box2D API.
 However, not every aspect is covered.
-Please look at the samples included with Box2D to learn more.
+Please look at the testbed included with Box2D to learn more.

 This manual is only updated with new releases.
 The latest version of